Mexican Flan de Calabaza (pumpkin flan)

 • Sugar: You will need granulated sugar to make the caramel.

-• Condensed milk: A 14 oz can of sweetened condensed milk or you can also make our recipe for homemade condensed milk.
+• Condensed milk: A 14 oz can of sweetened condensed milk.

 • Pumpkin spice: This is a mixture of spices, if you can’t find it you can use ground spices like cinnamon, whole cloves, allspice, and nutmeg.

-• Vanilla extract: Make sure you use vanilla extract and not “vanilla flavoring” as that is a poor imitation or real vanilla.
+• Vanilla extract: Make sure you use vanilla extract and not “vanilla flavoring” as that is a poor imitation.

 Pumpkin flan de calabaza ingredients placed on a kitchen countertop and with names written over.